A Day in the Life of Julia Melnikova

 What other changes would you like to see?

-Like many Ukrainians, I am waiting for the conflict to end so that everything can recover, and I can return to project logistics as before.
+Like many Ukrainians, I long for the day the war ends, when recovery begins, and I can dive back into project logistics with renewed purpose.
 I really miss the port atmosphere where everything is working and moving.
 And yes, more digitalization in logistics.
 Less paperwork, running around, and time spent on basic operations.

 What do you enjoy most about your work?